Damian-Oswald/open-government-data/README.md

 ## Open standards

 For data to be truly open, it is not enough that it is accessible.
-The data format also needs to follow an *open standard*, that is, a standard that is widely used, internationally accepted, consense-based, in the public domain and clearly defined.
-Importantly, metadata, i.e. data about the data, should also follow that open standard.
-Example of that are *Dublin Core*, *Schema.org*, or *DCAT*.
+The format also needs to follow an *open standard*, that is, a standard that is widely used, internationally accepted, consensus-based, in the public domain and clearly defined.
+Importantly, metadata, i.e., data about the data, should also follow that open standard.
+Examples of that are *Dublin Core*, *Schema.org*, or *DCAT*.

 ## Interoperability